dbca-wa/wastd/docs/data_collectors.rst

 General notes
 ^^^^^^^^^^^^^
-* There are few rugged cases for low cost, deprecating and exotic devices
+* There are not many rugged cases available for low end, older or exotic devices
 * $70 charger with 6 USB outlets replaces the Great Charger Kelp Forest
 * $80 15Ah battery packs provide backup power
-* $5 neoprene sleeves protect against bumps, scratches and sand
+* $5 neoprene sleeves protect every device against bumps, scratches and sand
-* $5 whiteboards plus whiteboard marker, place in geotagged photo of random observation
+* $5 whiteboards plus whiteboard marker, placed in geotagged photo of any random observation are the best way to capture opportunistic observations

 Samsung Galaxy S2 9.7"
 ^^^^^^^^^^^^^^^^^^^^^^